 Not all cars have the same types of charging connector.
 But once you know which one you have, the rest is extremely simple!
 There are two connectors to consider: the one that plugs into your car, and the one that connects to the power source.
 The particular ones you use will depend on your specific model of EV, where you’re charging (at home, work or a public charging station), and the charging type.

 There are three main types (or modes) of EV charging – rapid, fast and slow.
-And four main types of connector – Type 1, Type 2, Type 2 Combo and CHAdeMO.
+And four main types of connector – Type 1, Type 2, Combo (CCS) and CHAdeMO.

 |KIA NIRO PLUG-IN HYBRID||